eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Text

-An override for the domain id, to be used in discovery and for determining the port number mapping.
-This allows creating multiple domains in a single process while making them appear as a single domain on the network.
+An override for the domain id is used to discovery and determine the port number mapping.
+This allows the creating of multiple domains in a single process while making them appear as a single domain on the network.
 The value "default" disables the override.

 The default value is: "default".